 EXPLORE HARBOUR TOWN

-At the lighthouse, you can find a small but educational museum with a recently added Coast Guard exhibit, and many people come here to enjoy the picture-perfect sunsets.
+At the lighthouse, you can find a small but educational museum with a recently added Coast Guard exhibit.
+Many people come here to enjoy the picture-perfect sunsets.

 Harbour Town Golf Links is ranked as one of the best golf courses in the United States and the world, and was designed to emphasize finesse, imagination, and shot-making.
 Tennis, fishing, boating, and other water sports are super popular in Harbour Town.
-You can find jet ski, kayak, paddleboard rentals, waterskiing, and powerboat rentals.
-You can also go sailing, parasailing, as well as the Harbour Town swimming pool.
+You can find jet ski, kayak, paddleboard, waterskiing, and powerboat rentals.
+You can also go sailing or parasailing.
+Don’t forget the Harbour Town swimming pool.

 SEE THE RUINS OF THE STONEY-BAYNARD PLANTATION

-The Stoney-Baynard Plantation is a historic site of significant importance on Hilton Head and it’s even listed on the National Register of Historic Sites.
+The Stoney-Baynard Plantation is a historic site of significant importance on Hilton Head, which is why it’s listed on the National Register of Historic Sites.
 The house was built in the late 1700s, and was once used as Union headquarters during the Civil War.

 SOAR IN THE TREES AT ADVENTURE HILTON HEAD

 If you’re looking for a more thrilling activity, Adventure Hilton Head is ideal.
-The perfect place for adults and kids, it can be the perfect experience for the whole family.
-The park offers several activities comprising The Zipline Canopy Tour, Aerial Adventure Tour, and Go Karts.
+The park offers several activities including The Zipline Canopy Tour, Aerial Adventure Tour, and Go Karts.

 MAKE YOUR WAY TO BLUFFTON